bo0tzz/EndlessPeglin/README.md

 # Endless Peglin

-This is a mod for the Peglin Demo that prevents your progress (relics and orb deck) from being reset when you start a new game, thus allowing you to loop endlessly while becoming ridiculously strong.
+This is a mod for Peglin that prevents your progress (relics and orb deck) from being reset when you start a new game, thus allowing you to loop endlessly while becoming ridiculously strong.